-Yuraygir Coastal Trail is a 65km, grade 4 hike located in the Yuraygir National Park, New South Wales.
-The hike should take around 4 days to complete.
+Yuraygir Coastal Trail is a 65km, grade 4 hike in Yuraygir National Park, New South Wales.
+This hike typically takes 4 days to complete.

 This is a 4 day multi grade coastal trail.
 Difficult in sections because of the terrain.